 There are millions of microorganisms in our environment known as bacteria, that cannot be seen with the naked eye.
 They can be found in water, soil, animals, and even in the human body.
 Not all bacteria are harmful.
 Good bacteria help to keep us healthy and aid digestion.
 However, some types of bacteria can make you sick.

-How do bacteria get in the drinking water?
+How does bacteria get in the drinking water?

 Water collection sources such as lakes, rivers, and ponds are susceptible to bacteria living on the surface water.
 Runoff from storms, farms, and sewage leaks can contaminate the water with bacteria.
 Also, cracks in private wells and deteriorating water pipes can contain bacteria.